Enhanced cleaning & disinfection guide for Turo hosts

 Open the vehicle’s doors and windows to air out the car before you start cleaning, and leave them open during the cleaning process if you can.

-Clean interior non-porous and semi-porous surfaces with soap and water, being careful to avoid radios, gauges, or any electrical components — wipe those down with your multipurpose cleaner and a microfiber cloth.
+Wipe down interior non-porous and semi-porous surfaces with soap and water, being careful to avoid radios, gauges, or any electrical components — wipe those down with your multipurpose cleaner and a microfiber cloth.

 Vacuum interior porous surfaces like car seats and carpet, or use car upholstery cleaner.